For The Republic Party: Activities

 On 27 November 2020, leaders of the party met with the Ambassador of the Netherlands to Armenia, Niko Schemmers.
 The meeting touched upon the necessary steps to overcome the internal political crisis in the country.

 On 23 February 2021, a journalist was attacked during a Homeland Salvation Movement rally in Yerevan.
 The For the Republic party condemned the attack and stated that freedom of speech must be respected.

 On 1 April 2021, the For the Republic Party signed a joint declaration with 4 other political parties calling on the Government of Armenia to ensure free and fair upcoming elections, following the on-going political unrest in Armenia.

 On 5 May 2021, the party organized a meeting with the Generation of Independence Party, the parties discussed various issues facing the country.

 On 7 April 2022, members of the party met with the EU Delegation in Armenia head Andrea Wiktorin.
 The sides discussed challenges in Armenia and regional issues.

+On 3 June 2023, party members held a meeting with Ramgavar representatives in Yerevan.

+In May 2024, the party signed a joint declaration along with the European Party of Armenia, the Christian-Democratic Rebirth Party, and the Hanrapetutyun Party supporting Armenia's bid to join the European Union and NATO.
+The declaration also condemned Russia's attempt to destabilize Armenia during the 2024 Armenian protests.

+On 21 June 2024, the party participated in a hearing in the National Assembly regarding holding a referendum on Armenia's submission of an EU candidacy application.
+Babajanyan stated, "Conducting this referendum will help deepen relations not only with the EU, but also with the USA."

 Leadership

-The party is governed by a Board of Directors, key members include:
+The party is governed by a board of directors, key members include: